iiiian/jelly_blend/README.md

    cmake ..
    ```

-   you might need to give `cmake` a hint to the correct python installation
+   You might need to give `cmake` a hint to the correct python installation

    ```
    cmake -DPython_ROOT_DIR="path to your python binary" ..
    ```

-3. build and install
+3. Build and install

    ```
    cmake --build .
    ```

-   after the build, there will be a folder called `jelly_blend_addon`.
-To install the addon, you can move the folder to the blender addon directory.
-Or you can compress the folder to `.zip` format and install the addon from blender gui.
+   After the build, there will be a folder called `jelly_blend_addon`.
+To install the addon, you can move the folder to the Blender addon directory.
+Or you can compress the folder to `.zip` format and install the addon from Blender gui.